frnkthtnk101/passwordKeeper/README.md

     -more coming soon

 CONTRIBUTING
- This is a person project, but if you have something that can make the source code better or have suggestions on best practices please email me at c0demonkers@gmail.com
+ This is a personal project, but if you have something that can make the source code better or have suggestions on best practices please email me at c0demonkers@gmail.com

 Feedback
 This is going to be my first time using git-hub for a project.
 If you try to contact me anyother way besides email, please give me time to figure it out!